This post may contain affiliate links.

-If you plan on spending time in an RV in cold weather, it's a good idea to have a backup heating source in case the propane runs out or the furnace stops working.
-Additionally, depending on energy costs in your area, running an electric space heater in an RV may be cheaper than cheaper than heating only with propane.
+If you plan on RV living in cold weather, a backup heating source is necessary.
+You’ll want something in case the propane runs out or the furnace stops working.
+Additionally, depending on energy costs in your area, running an electric space heater in an RV may be cheaper than propane.

 But is it safe?
 Read on to learn why the answer isn’t necessarily as simple as “yes” or “no”.